 See Related: Best Holiday Destinations for Couples

-If you’re planning on visiting Horseshoe Bend, there are a few different options for where to stay.
-The closest town to the bend is Marble Canyon, which is about 10 miles (16 kilometers) away.
+If you plan on visiting Horseshoe Bend, there are a few options for where to stay.
+Marble Canyon is the closest town to the Bend, about 10 miles (16 kilometers) away.

 There are a few different motels and campgrounds in Marble Canyon, and it’s also a great place to stock up on supplies before you visit the Horseshoe Bend.

-If you’re looking for a more scenic place to stay, there are also many camping and lodging options near the Glen Canyon Dam.
+If you’re looking for a more scenic place to stay, many camping and lodging options are nearby the Glen Canyon Dam.
 This is about a 30-minute drive from the Bend.
 Whether you visit in the summer or fall, add Horseshoe Bend to your list of must-see destinations in Arizona.

-Horseshoe Bend is a popular tourist destination in Colorado, due to its natural beauty and close proximity to the Glen Canyon Dam and Lake Powell.
+Horseshoe Bend is a popular tourist destination in Colorado due to its natural beauty and proximity to the Glen Canyon Dam and Lake Powell.
 This makes it a great place to visit and witness the marvelous wonders of nature.

 How was Horseshoe Bend formed?